Ants

 Formicidae (Family)

-Ants are among the most common household pests in America.
-While most species are merely nuisances, carpenter ants can cause structural damage, and fire ants deliver painful stings that can cause allergic reactions.
+Ants are the most common household pest in America, with over 700 species found across the country.
+While most ant species are simply a nuisance, two types deserve serious attention: carpenter ants, which can cause significant structural damage, and fire ants, which deliver painful venomous stings.

 Signs of Infestation